Fall 2021 COVID-19 Response

 FAQ for Faculty: Protocols for Contact Tracing, Notifications, Absences

 - Vaccine requirement: With FDA approval of the Pfizer vaccine, announced Aug.
-23, we are enacting our vaccine requirement and students will have
+23, we are enacting our vaccine requirement.
+Students have until

 does not allow exemptions based on personal or philosophical reasons.